 - Drink alcoholic beverages.

-- Rely on dietary supplements to fulfill your daily nutrient needs.
+- Rely heavily on dietary supplements to fulfill your daily nutrient needs unless advised by your healthcare provider.

-Your nutritional needs likely won’t stray far from the typical nutritional guidelines, though your doctor can provide you with individual benchmarks.
+If you’re living with hepatitis C, your nutritional needs likely won’t stray far from the typical nutritional guidelines, though your healthcare provider can provide you with individual benchmarks.